-Here are the ten colleges with the most beautiful campuses in the country.
+Here are ten colleges with amazingly beautiful campuses in the country.

 Tucked into the foothills of the Sangre de Cristo Mountains, this beautiful college sits on 250 acres of the most beautiful area of the country’s oldest capital city, Sante Fe, New Mexico.